 Weill Cornell Medicine's specialists are world-renowned experts who are included in lists of top doctors (such as "America's Top Doctors" by Castle Connolly) and who excel in patient care, education, and research in the field of sleep medicine.
 The team is actively involved in publishing in academic journals, and are often sought after to comment on sleep issues in the top media venues.

-In addition to our specialized focus, the Sleep Center is part of the Weill Cornell Medicine Neurology Department, which is ranked as one of the top three programs of its kind nationwide, in partnership with NewYork-Presbyterian, the #1 hospital in New York for 18 years running.
+In addition to our specialized focus, the Sleep Center is part of the Weill Cornell Medicine Neurology Department, which is ranked as one of the top three programs of its kind nationwide, in partnership with NewYork-Presbyterian, one of the top hospital systems in New York City and the U.S. for 18 years running.

 The specialists at the Center for Sleep Medicine at Weill Cornell Medicine/NewYork-Presbyterian Hospital are committed to educational activities in the Weill Cornell Medical College, providing lectures and training to Medical Students, Medical Residents and Subspecialty Fellows.
 They are also actively engaged in patient advocacy and outreach, as well as media efforts to increase the awareness of sleep disorders in the population.
 Learn more about the Department of Neurology's education programs.